 When should I make an advising appointment with Maureen?

 If you’re just getting started with your resume or cover letter, the Resume and Cover Letters page has all you need to put together a solid draft!
-Then, our Peer Advisors and Graduate Interns can help you make sure your application materials are ready to submit and highlight all of your relevant skills and experience at an Express Advising Appointment!
+Then, start with our General Advising to help you make sure your application materials are ready to submit and highlight all of your relevant skills and experience!

 If you know you’re interested in healthcare and human services careers and are looking for ways to gain experience, check out the resources linked on this page!
 On these pages, you’ll find examples of different career paths in mental health, plus examples of alternative paths to work in healthcare beyond the clinical setting.

 If you have in-depth questions about figuring out the best graduate program to become a therapist, want to explore what else you can do in healthcare besides being a doctor, nurse, physician assistant etc.., or are feeling lost and want help getting a better sense of your options within this Career Community, then that’s a great time to meet with Maureen, the Career and Internship Specialist for Healthcare & Wellbeing!
-Maureen and other Career and Internship Specialists can help you with mock interviews, honing your application strategy, negotiating a job offer, and discussing that transition from college to career or graduate school.
+Our specialists can help you with mock interviews, honing your application strategy, negotiating a job offer, and discussing that transition from college to career or graduate school.
 Make an appointment with Maureen here.

 Graduate School